 This photo is another from a past trip that has brought back a flood of memories of my experiences.

-Where was this photo taken, what is this called, and what is the story behind this unique location?
+Where was this photo taken, and what is the story behind this unique location?

 Have you visited there?